 Anyway, Portland beer is awesome, and it is often quite strong.
 There are all sorts of ways to discuss drinks with high alcohol content, but translating these idioms directly from German into English is easily the most entertaining.
 So, as we looked over the menu, my German wife announced:

-THE WIFE: “I want a beer, but I don’t want something that pulls my sock off.”
+“I want a beer, but I don’t want something that pulls my sock off.”